-The crownlands are one of the nine constituent regions of the continent of Westeros.
+The crownlands is one of the nine constituent regions of the Seven Kingdoms of Westeros.
 It was never a sovereign nation, instead being contested by river kings, Storm Kings, and local petty kings until Aegon the Conqueror seized control of the area during his War of Conquest and made it his primary foothold on the continent.
 Since then, the crownlands have been ruled directly by the crown on the Iron Throne, first House Targaryen and, after Robert's Rebellion, House Baratheon.
 Bastards of noble origin raised in the crownlands are given the surname Waters.

 The crownlands are based around Blackwater Bay, with the capital of King's Landing built where the Blackwater Rush meets the bay.
 King's Landing, the largest city in Westeros, contains the Great Sept of Baelor and the Red Keep, the home of House Baratheon of King's Landing.
 Settlements north of King's Landing include Antlers (seat of House Buckwell), Rosby (seat of House Rosby), Stokeworth (seat of House Stokeworth), and Duskendale (seat of House Rykker), the region's secondary port.
 Farther north are Rook's Rest (seat of House Staunton) and Crackclaw Point, a rugged peninsula of insular folk whose castles include the Dyre Den (seat of House Brune), Brownhollow (another seat of House Brune), and the Whispers (formerly of House Crabb).
 North of Crackclaw Point are the Bay of Crabs and the Vale of Arryn.